brainboxweird/Open-Source-HTML-Calculator/README.md

                                                  Open Source HTML Calculator
 ---------------------------------------------------------------------------------
 Welcome to the Open Source HTML Calculator!
 This calclator is open source, easy to use, and easy to get on your computer.
-Next I will show you how to get this calculatoron your computer.
+Next I will show you how to get this calculator on your computer.

                                   How to get the Open Source HTML Calculator on your computer.
 ---------------------------------------------------------------------------------